Last Updated May 31, 2022

 - It reduces impulse purchases because your money is a little harder to access.
 With online banks, it usually takes a few business days for the money to be transferred to a physical bank where you can withdraw cash.

-A good online bank I like is Radius Bank.
-They offer competitive interest rates, has no monthly maintenance fees, and no minimum balance requirement after $100 to open.
-Also, their checking account has free ATMs worldwide.
+A good online bank I like is CIT Bank.
+They offer competitive interest rates, have no monthly maintenance fees, and you only need $100 to open an account.

 Read my detailed article “How To Build An Emergency Fund” to learn more on emergency funds.